Deobandi movement in South Africa: Education

 The South African Deobandi Darul Ulooms offer a 6 or 7-year course.
 They have introduced a 1-year bridging course or preparatory course, which is aimed at students who have no prior knowledge of the recitation of the Quran in Arabic, Urdu and other essentials.
 From the second year, the students are introduced into Islamic Jurisprudence (fiqh) of the Hanafi school beginning with a book entitled Nur al-Idah by Al-Shurunbulali (d.
 1658) until the sixth year culminating in the teaching of al-Hidayah by Burhan al-Din al-Marghinani (d.
 1782).
 Also in the second year, some Hadith and the translation of the meanings of the Quran from Arabic into English are taught along with Arabic grammar, etymology, syntax and literature.
 Most of these are taught through the Urdu medium.
 Some basic Persian and some texts on the rules regarding the correct recitation of the Quran (tajwid) are also taught.
-The third year is a continuation of the subjects in the second year with the introduction of some exegesis of the Quran (tafsir) and the biography of the Prophet Muhammad.
+The third year is a continuation of the subjects in the second year with the introduction of some exegesis of the Quran (tafsir) and the biography of Muhammad.
 Subjects, such as tafsir, Arabic literature, syntax and tajwid, continue in the fourth year, with the addition of the laws of Islamic Inheritance and the Principles of Islamic Jurisprudence, which is based on the book Usul ash-Shashi, which is difficult for a beginner.
 In the fifth year, tajwid and tafsir continue along with the Principles of Islamic Jurisprudence with focus on a text known as Nur al-Anwar by Mulla Jiyun (d.
 1715).
 The new subjects are rhetoric, Islamic theology (aqidah), the Principles of tafsir and some of the rules on the modes of recitation of the Quran.
 In the sixth year, the students study a work on tafsir known as al-Jalalayn, a Hadith work known as al-Mishkat, and they are introduced into the principles and terminology of Hadith.
 The final year is dedicated to a study of the six canonical books of Hadith, al-Muwatta and Sharh Ma’ani al-Athar.

 In comparison, the curriculum at Darul Uloom Deoband is similar with a few additional subjects because of the lengthier duration of the course.
-A comparison of the Darul Ulooms mentioned above reveals that the overall structure of the curriculum and the subjects is the same.
+A comparison of the Darul Ulooms mentioned above reveals that the overall structure of the curriculum and the subjects are the same.
 The two South African institutions have less content in some subjects because of the 6-year course.
 The primary focus is on teaching the Hanafi School with an emphasis on Al-Hidayah, which deals with debates within a specific fiqh school.
 The different commentaries written on Al-Hidayah kept the scholars engaged and also ensured that the respective schools extrapolation of laws to new situations would always be of the highest quality.
 Al-Hidayah covers sections on worship, marriage, divorce, finance, business and inheritance.
 It provides few guidelines on government and judicial matters, which is understandable because governments and the style of governing change.